Yankees’ Cole demands ball, completes 3-hit gem vs Astros

 There were two outs in the third when Judge connected off Zack Greinke (8-3) on his soaring shot to left field.
 The slugger then provided a bit of entertainment on his trip around the bases.

 Judge pulled his jersey together with both hands as he rounded third.
-It was a gesture that some on social media thought was a reference to Altuve gripping his jersey to keep teammates from ripping it off during the celebration after his game-winning homer in Game 6 of the 2019 AL Championship Series against the Yankees.
+It was a gesture that some interpreted as a reference to Altuve gripping his jersey to keep teammates from ripping it off during the celebration after his game-ending homer in Game 6 of the 2019 AL Championship Series against the Yankees.

 After Houston’s sign-stealing scandal was uncovered, some speculated that Altuve didn’t want his jersey pulled off because he was concealing a buzzer that helped in the plot.
 The allegation was never proven, and Altuve said he did it because he was shy and that he got in trouble with his wife when his jersey was ripped off before.